Its-Yayo/Its-Yayo/README.md

 * 🧠  I'm learning Red teaming overview (Network Scanning, OSI Model...)
 Bash, OS Systems, Kernels, C/C++, Python, Rust, Perl, SQL...
 * 💻  Also I started to learn DevOps and DevSecOps topics (Docker, Kubernetes, Cron Jobs, IaC, CI/CD...)
 * 🤝  I'm open to collaborating on The GNU Project and any other open source project related to any areas and topics I said.
 (Currently, I'm setting up a single big project that'll be released in 3 years aprox.
 U guys will see it!)
 * ⚡  I'm a chess and bowling lover.
-My fav game of all time is Doom (the original one from 1993) and Doom2 (Yea, u guessed it right).
-Also I love a racing game called RallySport Challenge 2, launched in 2004.
-That's my childhood gamee
+My fav game of all time is Doom (the original one) and Doom2 (Yea, u guessed it right).
+Also I love a racing game called RallySport Challenge 2.
+That's my fav racing gamee
 * 🉐  I like to learn new languages (Currently I speak english, spanish, some french and a little german and italian)
 * 🌹  Some few special people inspire me to face new challenges and to stare at life in a different way.
 I love them a lottt.
 * 🌟.
 I'm building my purpose/eternity and my mind right now.
 That's how my energy is being made.